gjbex/Fortran-MOOC/docs/text_output.md

 1. `action`, this can be `write`, `readwrite` or `read`;
 1. `status`, this can be `new`, `old`, `replace` or `scratch`;
 1. `form`, this can be `formatted` or `unformatted`;
-1. `position`, this is the position to start writing, it can be 'rewind' or `append`;
+1. `position`, this is the position to start writing, it can be `rewind` or `append`;
 1. `iostat`, represents the exit status of the statement, non-zero if there were issues;
-1. `iomsg`, this is the error messages in case something went wrong.
+1. `iomsg`, this is the error message in case something went wrong.

 You will learn about the options in other sections, here we will only discuss `access='write'`, `status=`new``, `status='replace'`, `form='formatted'`.